d12frosted/elpa-mirror/gnu/denote-readme.txt

   As a final step, the command asks for confirmation, showing the difference between old and new file names.

+4.7 Faces used by rename commands ─────────────────────────────────

+  These are the faces used by the various Denote rename commands to style or highlight the old/new/current file shown in the relevant minibuffer prompts:

+  • `denote-faces-prompt-current-name'
+  • `denote-faces-prompt-new-name'
+  • `denote-faces-prompt-old-name'

 5 The file-naming scheme